13 Signs Your Sleep Apnea Could Be Killing You

 Poor attention span

 Feeling distracted a lot?
 Diminished concentration is one of the lesser known sleep apnea symptoms.
 Difficulty paying attention can have consequences that go well beyond neglecting a task at work or overlooking a friend’s birthday.
 People with OSA are at significantly higher risk for motor vehicle accidents, according to a 2015 study published in the journal Sleep.
-Read about how you can improve your concentration in a single day.
+Read about superfoods that help you focus.

 It’s not only concentration that takes a dive because of OSA—memory also can suffer.
 In particular, verbal and visuospatial memory are affected by OSA.
 What do changes to verbal and visuospatial memory look like?
 You catch yourself struggling more often to come up with a word, or you can’t remember the driving route to the new lunch place you discovered.
 Left untreated, OSA is also linked to Alzheimer’s disease.
 A 2017 study shows this form of sleep-disordered breathing leads to build up of plaque in the brain that’s a marker for the disease.
 Here are some everyday habits you can adopt to boost your memory.